BernardGreenberg/NXSYS/Futures.md

 Because relay-based fixed-block wayside color light signalling is basically obsolete in both function and technology, and targeted for eventual replacement with Communications-Based Train Control (CBTC) wherever it exists, interest in what NXSYS does decreases with every transportation failure in New York City, along with my incentive to address these issues.

 Here are what I considered the most significant problems, in descending order of importance.
+There is a list of minor deficiencies/pipe dreams after them.

 ## Inadequate expressivity in IJAO naming